 Trial lawyer and patent attorney John Labbé has broad experience in patent litigation involving biotechnology, pharmaceuticals, and biologics.
 He represents clients in litigation under the Biologics Price Competition and Innovation Act (BPCIA) and the Hatch-Waxman Act.
-His experience spans all phases of litigation from pre-suit investigation through discovery, trial, and appeal.
+His experience spans all phases of litigation from pre-suit opinions and investigations through discovery, trial, and appeal.

 Serving as first-chair trial counsel, Mr. Labbé won a $70 million verdict in September 2017 in the first patent-infringement jury trial about a biosimilar under the BPCIA.
 His other recent work includes counseling clients during and in preparation for the BPCIA’s “patent dance.”
-His experience includes a trial victory in a patent ownership suit regarding DNA-sequencing inventions.
+His experience also includes a trial victory in a patent ownership suit regarding DNA sequencing inventions.
 Mr. Labbé brings a focus on creative, practical, and efficient solutions that best meet his clients’ business objectives.

 Mr. Labbé has been named an Illinois Super Lawyer for intellectual property litigation by Super Lawyers magazine, and he is included on the 2017 IAM Patent 1000 list of leading patent professionals.

 - Represents clients in Hatch-Waxman and BPCIA litigations including in the BPCIA’s pre-litigation “patent dance.”

 - Advises clients regarding strategies for the BPCIA’s “patent dance.”

 - Won a jury trial in a patent ownership dispute for an inventor of DNA-sequencing techniques accused of breaching his employee invention agreement.

 - Represented a biotechnology company in numerous patent litigation matters regarding its next-generation DNA sequencing technologies.